captionpoint/CaptionPoint-Server/public/will.md

 Why’d you walk to Scotland, Ben?
 ---
 ## BEN:
+Because I’m a man and I felt like it, and I did it,
+---
+## BEN:
-*Because I’m a man and I felt like it and I did it* *and Will and Burbage and every good man is dying before our eyes* *and I’m tired and goodnight.*
+and Will and Burbage and every good man is dying before our eyes
+---
+## BEN:
+and I’m tired.
+--
+And goodnight.
 ---
 ## ALICE:
 Always a pleasure, that one.